divega/EntityFramework.Docs/entity-framework/ef6/saving/transactions.md

 - Requires .NET 4.5.1 or greater to work with asynchronous methods.
 - It cannot be used in cloud scenarios unless you are sure you have one and only one connection (cloud scenarios do not support distributed transactions).
 - It cannot be combined with the Database.UseTransaction() approach of the previous sections.
-- It will throw exceptions if you issue any DDL (e.g. because of a [Database Initializer](~/ef6/database-initializers.md)) and have not enabled distributed transactions through the MSDTC Service.
+- It will throw exceptions if you issue any DDL and have not enabled distributed transactions through the MSDTC Service.

 Advantages of the TransactionScope approach: